 Most people would never consider plugging in all of the above, into a cheap extension cable, in a single plug in their house.
 You know that you would be taking a serious risk !

-So why entertain the idea, when it comes to safely powering up your motorhome or caravan ?
-When you know it’s wrong
+So why entertain the idea of using a cheap, inferior cable, when it comes to safely powering up your motorhome or caravan ?
+When you know it’s wrong.

 Why buy a heavy duty 2.5 mm2 mains 220v power cable ?
 Because it’s the right thing to do.